kframework/X86-64-semantics/README.md

     cd binary-decompilation/x86-semantics/program-veriifcation/sum_to_n_32_bit
     cp instruction_semantics/* ../../semantics/underTestInstructions/

-    // The following instructions are used to compile and are same same (2) cd ../../semantics/
+    // The following instructions are used to compile the semantics and are same as (2) cd ../../semantics/
     ../scripts/process_spec.pl --compile
     cd ../program-veriifcation/sum_to_n_32_bit/